-Take our #SURVEY4CHANGE if you’re a family doctor, OB, midwife, doula, social worker, psychiatrist, psychologist, nurse, or any health care practitioner that sees and cares for pregnant and postpartum parents.
+Take our #SURVEY4CHANGE (by Dec.
+15, 2020) if you’re a family doctor, OB, midwife, doula, social worker, psychiatrist, psychologist, nurse, or any health care practitioner that sees and cares for pregnant and postpartum parents.

 We want to learn about different screening and treatment practices across Canada so we can identify the gaps as well as what’s working in different jurisdictions.

 The survey has been reviewed and approved by the Conjoint Faculties Research Ethics Board of the University of Calgary and takes only 10 minutes to complete.

 Please share with your networks.

 We thank you in advance for your time and look forward to sharing the results with you.

 If you have any questions, please contact us at email@example.com.
 Health care practitioners that see clients outside of Canada are not eligible for this study.